-Swimmers use his whole body to push through the water and water, pushing them back – this is water resistance.
+Swimmers use his whole body to push through the water.
+Water-resistance is the force of water that pushes them back.
 Leverage or reduce the water-resistance and students will swim much faster.

 Swimming lessons are generally conducted outdoor in swimming complex and private condominiums.

 People of all ages learn swimming in Singapore, and swimming is one sport with almost no impact on practice by all ages.